desktop-cgi/wasm-python/README.md

 ```

+Demos can be found here in the [demos](https://github.com/desktop-cgi/wasm-python/tree/main/demos) folder

 This is a direct port of [npm package to run python using pyodide](https://www.npmjs.com/package/pyodide) ported for [desktop-cgi](https://github.com/desktop-cgi)

 Check out more on different ways of using Python language interpretor inside of JS, Node.js here [https://pythondev.readthedocs.io/wasm.html](https://pythondev.readthedocs.io/wasm.html)